 - Launch: Feasibility and safety testing have been ongoing since Dec 30, 2014.
 The program is now being promoted for broad public use.
 Enhancements are continuing to be developed.

 - Who created it?
-Sponsored by the National Capital Poison Center in Washington, DC, eight U.S. poison centers are participating in the project.
+Sponsored by the National Capital Poison Center in Washington, DC, 15 U.S. poison centers are participating in the project.

 Why was webPOISONCONTROL developed?

 - Accurate info online: webPOISONCONTROL was developed to respond to a shift in the way people access health information, with a growing use of computers and smart phones to obtain information on the internet instead of by telephone.
 Prior to the launch of webPOISONCONTROL, case-specific poison information available on the internet was limited and often inaccurate.

 - Decrease poison center costs: Most U.S. poison centers struggle with inadequate funding despite providing life-saving and cost-saving services.
 A recent study pegged that cost savings at $13.39 per dollar spent on poison control services.
 Once utilization increases, webPOISONCONTROL may decrease the cost of providing poison control services nationally, providing some relief from the financial challenges and markedly increasing the cost-benefit realized from poison control services.

 When you can use webPOISONCONTROL instead of calling Poison Control: